 His current research interests include Human-Robot Interaction (HRI), in particular research into robot appearance and how they should behave in order to be acceptable and facilitate interaction with people.

-Founder of the Robot House, IEEE Fellow, Professor of Artificial Intelligence at University of Hertfordshire (UK) and Canada 150 Research Chair in Intelligent Robotics, University of Waterloo (Canada)
+Prof Kerstin Dautenhahn Founder of Robot House, IEEE Fellow, Professor of Artificial Intelligence at University of Hertfordshire (UK) and Canada 150 Research Chair in Intelligent Robotics, University of Waterloo (Canada)

 Professor Kerstin Dautenhahn established and led University of Hertfordshire’s Adaptive Systems Research Group from 2000 to 2018 and founded the Robot House.
 During this time, she led the creation and development of social robot Kaspar, which is designed to improve the lives of children with autism.
 She is Principal Investigator of the EPSRC grant for upgrading the Robot House infrastructure and opening its access to non-UH industry and academics.
 She is currently setting up the new Social and Intelligent Robotics Research Laboratory at University of Waterloo.

 Her main research areas are human-robot interaction, social robotics, socially intelligent agents and artificial life.
 She is joint Editor in Chief of the journal Interaction Studies: Social Behaviour and Communication in Biological and Artificial Systems.
 She is also an Associate Editor of the International Journal of Social Robotics, IEEE Transactions on Cognitive and Developmental Systems and IEEE Transactions on Affective Computing.

 Please get in touch to discuss booking requests, collaborative research ideas and how to access the Robot House facility.